lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app3.md

 ### How to Build Local Stream
 #### Set Up
 ##### 1. Install Streamlit
 To develop and deploy the app for free, we can use <b>Streamlit</b>, a platform that enables data scientists to build and publish apps in Python.
-Installation is straightforward, requiring only `pip install streamlit`.
+Installation is straightforward, just run `pip install streamlit`.

 ##### 2. Create and Fund OpenAI Account
 In order to intelligently recommend local traveling activities, ChatGPT is a good choice, particularly when seeking recommendations tailored to the selected season.
 [Follow this tutorial][1] to: